-- Consolidated Communications had an unimpressive average operating margin of 5.6% during the Last Twelve Months (LTM).
+- Consolidated Communications had a poor average operating margin of 3.7% over the last 4 quarters.

-- Consolidated Communications has a negative FCF (Free Cash Flow) margin of -8.1%.
+- Consolidated Communications has a negative ROIC (Return on Invested Capital) of -1.9%.

 Amigobulls Consolidated Communications stock analysis helps investors in understanding how the company's fundamentals have performed in the last few quarters.
 Fundamental analysis of a company is the most often used approach to find the intrinsic value of a stock.